Frequently Asked Questions

 This depends on the option chosen:

-- fixed option: the number of countries is limited to 2
+- fixed option: the number of destinations is limited to 2 countries or two cities within the same country;

 - flexible option: the number of countries is not limited.
 However, the number of travelling days is limited; e.g. one can be abroad for up to one month but within this one month not more than a certain number of days can be used for actual travelling (e.g. in a train).

-C.3 Can I start travelling from another country?
+C.3 Can I start travelling from a country different from my country of residence?

-C.4 Can I travel with public transportation using my pass?
+C.4 Can I travel with local public transportation using my travel pass?

-Public transportation (or private transport) is not included in the DiscoverEU pass.
+Local public transportation and private transport are not included in the DiscoverEU travel pass.
 You should look yourself for information about the means of transportation, cost of tickets etc. in all your travel destinations before or during your trip.

-When choosing a flexible DiscoverEU pass, you can benefit from discounts on City Cards in a number of cities.
-You can find out more on these benefits at the following link.
+When choosing a flexible DiscoverEU travel pass, you can benefit from discounts on City Cards in a number of cities.
+Find out more on discounts.

 C.5 What is a Flexible Travel Pass option?

-With a flexible travel pass, you will be able to travel over a period of 1 month, and travel physically on a set number of travel days (meaning you can spend a set number of days on trains within this 1-month period).
+With a flexible travel pass, you will be able to travel over a period of 1 month, and travel physically on 7 travel days (meaning you can spend a set number of days on trains within this 1-month period).

 The dates on which you travel remain flexible.
 However, note that the flexible travel pass will have a ‘Start Date’.
 From this ‘Start Date’ on, your travel pass will be valid for one month.
-You can change your departure date, but keep in mind that you might lose some days of the validity of your pass.
-Once you book your ticket, it is not possible to change the start date of your pass.
+You can change your departure date, but keep in mind that you might lose some days of the validity of your travel pass.
+Once you book your travel pass, it is not possible to change its start date.

-You can use your travel pass as a normal ticket, so you simply board the train.
-Many high-speed trains, like the TGV or AVE trains, and Overnight Sleeper trains can be taken with this ticket, however you will have to pay additional ‘pass holder supplements’ for seat / sleeper berth reservations on them.
+You can use your travel pass as a normal travel ticket by simply filling in the travel details and board the train.
+Many high-speed trains, like the TGV or AVE trains, and Overnight Sleeper trains can be taken with this travel pass.
+However, you will have to pay additional ‘travel pass holder supplements’ for seat / sleeper berth reservations on them.

 To have a clearer idea of the feasibility of your travel plans, we recommend that you look into the website Rome2Rio, which can give you a good idea on whether your itinerary is feasible by rail, how many stops and trains you would need to take, how much time you can expect to travel via trains and a rough estimate of prices.